-Nicholas Sparacino, D.O., is a fellow at Banner Good Samaritan Medical Center in Phoenix.
+Nicholas Sparacino, DO, is a fellow at Banner – University Medical Center Phoenix.

-Question: Lab report yesterday shows my LDL cholesterol at 241.
+Question: My lab report shows my LDL cholesterol at 241.
 Last year it was 106, I eat lots of veggies and fruit and fiber.
-I am on no sugar, no white flour and no preservatives diet.
+I am on a no sugar, no white flour and no preservatives diet.
 Can that affect the LDL number?
 I don't want to take Lipitor.
-Is there any thing natural I can take?
+Is there anything natural I can take?

 Answer: Study after study has shown clearly that elevated cholesterol in general, and elevated LDL cholesterol in particular, are strongly correlated with risk for cardiovascular death.
 With this in mind, it is clear that lowering LDL levels should be a strong priority for any health-conscious individual, which brings us to your question.

 Cholesterol is a fatty molecule that, despite its reputation, is in fact necessary for life.
 Cholesterol makes up a large part of all of our cell membranes, and is a key component in such hormones as estrogen, testosterone, and cortisol.
 That being said, if there is too much cholesterol present, it can seep into the lining of our blood vessels, eventually blocking them off, and starving the area of oxygen.
 This can occur in the brain, as a stroke; in the limbs, as peripheral arterial disease; and in the heart, as a heart attack.
 LDL cholesterol or “bad cholesterol” is a particular form of cholesterol that has been strongly linked to these fatty buildups known as “plaque”.